superstringsoftware/observatory/README.md

 logging to console, pretty output of both Client and Server logs right in the browser, optional logging of the currently logged-in user for additional control.

+* NEW!
+Logging of http requests (yes, with client-side IP address - an infamous topic among Meteor devs :))

-* Monitoring of your application internals: currently, Templates with all events and a Session object; more to come.
+* Monitoring of your application internals: currently, Templates with all events and a Session object; much more to come.

-* 2 visual styles: "dark" for additional terminal coolness and "light" that may be easier on the eyes.
+* 2 visual styles: "dark" for additional "terminal" coolness and "light" that may be easier on the eyes.
 Adding a new theme is pretty easy even now and will be even easier soon - just look at observatory.less and theme() helper in observatoryTemplates.coffee.

 * [experimental] Testing support for your Meteor app with BDD / TDD like syntax.
 This is currently in alpha and moved to a